-The assignment will assess your practical application of knowledge and skills from the units to develop a solution to an appropriately challenging design problem.
+The assignment is carried out over 8 hours and will assess your practical application of knowledge and skills from the units to develop a solution to an appropriately challenging design problem.
+This assessment is set by SQA and graded externally.
+Course assessment is graded A - D.